DanielMYT/osinstallgui/FAQ.md

 between console and X11 maps.
 For example, **English (United Kingdom)** is `uk` in the console keymap system, while it is `gb` in the X11 keymap system.

+## Why does osinstallgui complain that my specified hostname is invalid?
+The specifications that define how networks work are very strict on hostnames.
+Any system with a hostname that does not comply with these specifications is at risk of encountering problems.
+Other devices on the network, or even the network itself, may refuse to recognize the machine, despite the fact that the Linux kernel itself generally doesn't have issues with longer hostnames.

+The requirements are as follows:

+- The hostname must **NOT** be empty.
+- The hostname must **NOT** exceed 63 characters.
+- The hostname can **ONLY** contain alphanumeric characters and dashes (`-`).
+- The hostname **CANNOT** contain spaces.
+- The hostname **CANNOT** start or end with a dash (`-`).

+**osinstallgui** enforces these requirements for the compatibility reasons discussed above.
+When you enter your desired hostname, it will truncate your entry to the first 63 characters if it exceeds it.
+It will then strip out any disallowed characters (see above requirements) in the hostname.
+Finally, it will replace any spaces you've entered with dashes.
+Once this is done, **osinstallgui** will perform checks to ensure that the just-processed hostname (a) is not empty, and (b) does not start or end with a space.
+If either of these checks don't pass, **osinstallgui** displays an error message, and asks you to enter a new hostname which is compliant with these requirements.
+Even if you thought the hostname you entered was compliant with the requirements, it is possible that the processing done by **osinstallgui**, of filtering out special characters, amongst other tasks, has caused the resultant hostname to be non-compliant.

+To avoid this problem, ensure the hostname you enter complies with the five requirements listed above to begin with.
+Do not use special characters or spaces, and do not enter a hostname that is longer than 63 characters.
+By doing so, you should be able to pass the check without issues.

 ## Why am I asked about creating a fully portable installation?
 **NOTE:** As of **osinstallgui** version `0.9.4`, the fully portable installation will only be offered (and therefore you will only be prompted) if